 - Water: You can even use water for our hot cocoa recipe if you would like.

 Since dogs can't have chocolate, we recommend using carob powder to mix in.
-We found our carob powder at Whole Foods but you can also find it online too!
+It can be found at most major retailers and online.

-You'll need to add a little sweet to balance it all out.
+You'll need to add a little sweet to balance the tart carob powder.
 Adding a little honey or maple syrup is the perfect and safe addition for your pet!

 Add Ins